sfc-gh-mkobel/hybrid-table-quickstart/README.md

 (Multi-statement transaction include both hybrid and standard tables)
 ## Lab 6: Hybrid Querying
 Duration: 5 Minutes

-In this part of the lab, we will test the join between hybrid and standard tables.
+In this lab, we will test the join between hybrid and standard tables.
 We will use FROSTBYTE_TASTY_BYTES.RAW_POS.TRUCK standard table and we will use it to join with table ORDER_HEADER.

 ### Step 6.1 Explore Data